-Figure 5-2 Activate IP Camera Manually
+Figure 5-3 Activate IP Camera Manually

-2) Enter New Password and enter the same password in Confirm.
+Step 4 Enter the same password in New Password and Confirm.

 STRONG PASSWORD RECOMMENDED - We highly recommend you create a strong password of your own choosing (Using a minimum of 8 characters, including at least three of the following categories: upper case letters, lower case letters, numbers, and special characters.) in order to increase the security of your product.
 And we recommend you reset your password regularly, especially in the high security system, resetting the password monthly or weekly can better protect your product.